juke-cappatalist/Anomaly-weapons/README.md

 Port of HK416 from Ground Branch to Anomaly using Nikola Nikova's animation set

 CREDITS:
-Model, texture - Ground Branch Development Team Animations, Sounds - Nikola Nikova
+Model, texture - Ground Branch Development Team, BaS (for UBGL, I can only assume they took it from EFT or some other source) Animations, Sounds - Nikola Nikova

 #AKM Pack (akm.ltx)
 Replacement of Anomaly AKM rifles (those contained in akm.ltx) with a model from Ground Branch.
 Contains minor balance changes for the replacement of AKMS (alt) - AMD-65.

+Changes for AMD-65:
+RoF has been increased from 620 -> 670 (base AKM is 600)
+Fire distance has been reduced from 900 to 700
+Bullet speed from 715 to 690
+Fire dispersion increased from 0.45 to 0.5

+Thus AMD-65 is now a slightly shorter-barreled and CQB oriented rifle.

 CREDITS:
 AKM: